 Lexile Measures in Indiana

-Indiana students, parents and educators can access INSPIRE.
-This database contains many of online newspaper and magazine articles to match a student’s Lexile range.
+In addition to using many free resources from MetaMetrics, Indiana students, parents and educators may also access INSPIRE from the Indiana State Library.
+INSPIRE is a free, online database containing many online newspaper and magazine articles to match a given student’s Lexile range.

-Please contact your child’s school to determine whether additional reading tests and instructional programs might be used in your child’s classroom to report a student Lexile measure.
-Click here to access a list of assessments, by assessment type, which provides student Lexile measures.
+Please contact your child’s teacher to determine whether additional reading tests and instructional programs used in your child’s classroom report a Lexile measure.
+Parents and educators can also access this list of assessments, which references the assessment type and whether each provides Lexile measures.

 Lexile Tools and Resources

-Once students have their Lexile measures, they can search for titles matching their Lexile levels and interests using the free Find a Book search tool at fab.lexile.com.
+Once students have their Lexile measures, they can search for titles matching their Lexile levels and interests using the free Lexile® Find a Book search tool on the Lexile Hub.
 From there, students can build custom reading lists and check the availability of books at a local library or bookseller.

-This is a two-page overview of the benefits and usefulness of the Lexile Framework for Reading.
-It is also available as an ADA Accessible PDF.
+This two-page overview outlines the benefits and usefulness of the Lexile Framework for Reading.

-This webpage details ways you can use a student's Lexile measure—and the Lexile measures of books and other reading materials—to foster literacy and learning at home.
+This webpage details ways parents and families can use a student's Lexile measure—and the Lexile measures of books and other reading materials—to foster literacy and learning at home.